-When the Cx486SLC services an interrupt or exception, the current program's address and flags are pushed onto the stack to allow resumption of execution of the interrupted program.
+When the CPU services an interrupt or exception, the current program's instruction pointer and flags are pushed onto the stack to allow resumption of execution of the interrupted program.
 In protected mode, the processor also saves an error code for some exceptions.
 Program control is then transferred to the interrupt handler (also called the interrupt service routine).
-Upon execution of an IRET at the end of the service routine, program execution resumes at the interrupted instruction.
-The Cx486SLC accepts up to 256 different interrupts.
-Each interrupt has a corresponding vector.
-The vector number is used by the Cx486SLC to locate an entry in the interrupt descriptor table (IDT).
-In real mode, each IDT entry is a four-byte far pointer to the entry point of the corresponding interrupt service routine.
-In protected mode, each IDT entry is an eight-byte descriptor.
-The IDTR register specifies the beginning address and limit of the IDT.
-Following reset, the IDTR contains a base address of 0h with a limit of 3FFh.
+Upon execution of an IRET at the end of the service routine, program execution resumes at the instruction pointer address saved on the stack when the interrupt was serviced.